juice-shop/pwning-juice-shop/part1/ctf.md

 like score per challenge, description etc. like you want.
 For the CTF to _actually work_ there is only one mandatory prerequisite:

-The flag code for each `Challenge` entity from the Juice Shop DB must be set to the result of
+The flag code for each challenge must be declared as the result of

 ```
-HMAC_SHA1(ctfKey, Challenge.name)
+HMAC_SHA1(ctfKey, challenge.name)
 ```

+with `challenge.name` being the `name` column of the `Challenges` table in the Juice Shop's underlying database.
+The `ctfKey` has been described in the [Overriding the `ctf.key`](#overriding-the-ctfkey) section above.

 Feel free to use
 [the implementation within `juice-shop-ctf-cli`](https://github.com/bkimminich/juice-shop-ctf/blob/master/lib/generateSql.js#L25)